How to Grow a Lychee Tree from Seed: Step-by-Step Guide

 9. Caring for Your Fruit Tree

-- Prune after fruiting to keep canopy open and friendly.
+- Prune: Trim after fruiting to keep shape and air circulation.

 10. Harvesting & Enjoying